Featured Posts Global Issues

 If there are any unanswered questions, do not hesitate to put them in the comments section, I will get back to you as soon as I can.

-Mehul Chaudhari is a senior at Redmond High School.
+Mehul Chaudhari is a student studying computer science at the University of Washington.
 He enjoys solving puzzles, programming, and sports.
-In his free time, you can find him at the gym or watching Netflix.
+In his free time, you can find him catching up on sleep or watching Netflix.

 Similar Posts